PhucDong/sbd-project-fe/README.md

 # SBD Project
 Latest update: **5 July 2024**

+## Project Description
+The project acts as an admin dashboard to manage device access of all employess to a building, and their accounts.

+## Technologies
+- Frontend: ReactJS, JavaScript, Material UI, Figma

 ## Testing
 - AccessPermission page: The pagination feature of all Data Grid components (done)